 Other assets: Other assets include beneficiary interest in life insurance policies contributed to the Foundation and the Foundation is the owner of these policies.
 These gifts are recorded at current cash surrender values.
-Cash surrender values of these policies were \$94,279 and \$230,334 at June 30, 2023 and 2022, respectively.
-Other assets also include sales tax receivable and unsold stock.
+Cash surrender values of these policies were \$120,697 and \$94,279 at June 30, 2024 and 2023, respectively.
+For the year ended 2024, other assets also include accrued interest on U.S. Treasuries and certificates of deposit.
+For the year ended 2023, other assets also include Met Life stock.